 - Does your complex password policy hinder everyday functionality for end users who need to enter their passwords often?

 - Are your password requirements too long, too hard to remember or too difficult to change, possibly encouraging end users to write down passwords?

 - Have you considered Multi-Factor Authentication to complement and strengthen your password policy?

 - Outside of the policy itself, are you working to drive end-user awareness and anti-phishing practices to protect your passwords?

 - Is your password policy strong enough to keep your information secure?

 Is it time to look at your current password policy?
 Loffler can help.
-We have templates that will help you work through good, better and best password policies, and we can help you construct a new policy that will fit your organization’s needs.
+We have templates that will help you work through good, better and best password policies, and help you construct a new policy that will fit your organization’s needs.

 Lisa is a Sales Leader at Loffler Companies, with a passion for the value that Managed Services brings to its clients every day.
 She has experience ranging from SMB to enterprise markets with an emphasis in Managed Services, Unified Communications, Security and Professional Services.
 She leads an award-winning team that takes pride in their technical experience as well as delivering world-class service to their clients.